iainctduncan/learn-scheme-for-max/part_1.rst

 Under the hood, a dotted pair consists of two cells: the first has a value and a pointer to the next cell, and the second has only a value.
-This means we can use car and cdr, but there is no cdr of the second element.
+This means we can still use car and cdr, but the cdr returns an atomic value instead of a list, and there is no cdr of the second element.

 .. code:: scm